Amtrak train crash leaves 'a thousand unanswered questions'

 'A thousand unanswered questions'

-At the crash site, cranes hovered over the wreckage that had spilled onto the Interstate-5 highway as flatbed trailers hauled off the mangled train cars.
+At the crash site, cranes hovered over the wreckage that had spilled onto Interstate 5 as flatbed trailers hauled off the mangled train cars.

 Investigators will likely examine the track, human performance, operations and the mechanics of the train.
 The track in Washington state had undergone millions of dollars of improvements and weeks of testing.